belowthetree/agent-cli/README_EN.md

 ## Features

 - ✨ Real-time streaming chat responses
-- ✨ Support for MCP tool calling and reasoning process display
+- ✨ Supports MCP tool calling and reasoning process display
 - ✨ Configurable MCP server connections
 - ✨ Built with Rust, high performance and reliable
-- ✨ Support for interactive terminal ui
+- ✨ Supports command-line interactive interface
+- ✨ Acts as a server to connect with NapCat and respond to QQ @mentions

 ## 📦 Installation Guide